 - support from Finnish and U.S. alumni

-- access to Fulbright Finland's alumni network in Finland and in the U.S.
+- access to Fulbright Finland Foundation's alumni network in Finland and in the U.S.

-- Grant Award Ceremony together with all the other Fulbright Finland grantee
+- Grant Award Ceremony together with all the other Fulbright Finland grantees

 Partner Organization Contact Information

 Senior Assistant Director

 "Vuodelta Fulbright Suomi -säätiön stipendiaattina odotan osallistumista maiden ja mannerten rajat ylittäviin yhteistyöprojekteihin, uusia tuttavuuksia ja verkoistoitumista.
 Odotan myös toimimista suomalaisen koulutuksen lähettiläänä amerikkalaisessa yliopistomaailmassa.
 Itselleni on suuri kunnia toimia Fulbright Suomi -säätiön lähettiläänä ja näin ollen saada mahdollisuus tarjota monille opiskelutovereille ensikosketus suomalaisuuteen.
 On ilo viedä Suomen kaltaisen maan viestiä eteenpäin korkeakoulutuksen saralta ja odotankin innolla ja jännityksellä mitä ensi syksy tuo tullessaan!"
 Agneetta Moisio, 2018-2019 Fulbright Finland Partnership Award with Vanderbilt University Awardee

 - Fulbright Finland Outreach Ambassadors are happy to share their experiences from the U.S. Feel free to contact them.